Technosignature: Vanishing stars

 In 2016, it was proposed that vanishing stars are a plausible technosignature.
 A pilot project searching for vanishing stars was carried out, finding one candidate object.
 In 2019, the Vanishing & Appearing Sources during a Century of Observations (VASCO) project began more general searches for vanishing and appearing stars, and other astrophysical transients They identified 100 red transients of "most likely natural origin", while analyzing 15% of the image data.
 In 2020, the VASCO collaboration started up a citizen science project, vetting through images of many thousands of candidate objects.
 The citizen science project is carried out in close collaboration with schools and amateur associations mainly in African countries.
 The VASCO project has been referred to as "Perhaps the most general artefact search to date".
 In 2021, VASCO's principal investigator Beatriz Villarroel received a L'Oreal-Unesco prize in Sweden for the project.
-In June 2021, the collaboration published the discovery of nine light sources seemingly appearing and vanishing simultaneously in the sky.
-No natural phenomena can explain the presence of the objects in an old photographic plate from 1950.
-The group carefully indicated that either nuclear fallout from unlisted atomic bombs contaminated the plates or that a new celestial phenomenon might be behind.
-For example, the high spatial density of transients is caused by the presence of artificial, reflective objects at high orbits around Earth in 1950.
-Continued studies, are bringing more support for the authenticity of the phenomenon with multiple transients.
-See also: Diminished Reality (the reverse of augmented reality).
+In June 2021, the collaboration published the discovery of nine light sources seemingly appearing and vanishing simultaneously from archival plates taken in 1950.
+Villarroel's team also found three 16th magnitude stars which had vanished on plates exposed within one hour of each other on 19 July 1952.